cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 SWU method for any Weierstrass curve of the form given in {{weierstrass}}.
 See {{simple-swu}} for information on the constants used in this mapping.

-This optimized, straight-line procedure applies to any classes of curves and base field.
-The constant c1 depends on a fixed, non-square value h, which is a parameter of the sqrt_ratio subroutine defined below.
+This optimized, straight-line procedure applies to any base field.
+The constant c1 depends on a value S, which is a parameter of the sqrt_ratio subroutine defined below.
+See {{sswu-z-code}} for generating this value.

 ~~~
 map_to_curve_simple_swu(u)